Travel Guide Customize Your Trip

 Maha Shivaratri festival 2024/2025

-Shivaratri festival is considering one of the main festivals of Hindu people.
-Shivaratri festival falls during the month of Falgun 27 according to the Nepal calendar and according to the English calendar, it was on the 11th of March 2021.
-We all have been suffering from the global coronavirus pandemic since the start of 2020.
-We must be safe and take precautionary measures while celebrating the festival.
+Shivaratri is considered one of the principal Hindu festivals.
+According to the Nepal and English calendars, Shivaratri falls during Falgun 27 on March 11, 2024.
+We have all been suffering from the global coronavirus pandemic since the start of 2020.
+We must be safe and take preventive measures while celebrating the festival.
 Some of us are still in lockdown.
 During this pandemic, we must be careful while celebrating the festival.
-We will have to celebrate Maha Shivaratri indoors during this time of the pandemic.
-As devotee goes to the temple to worship Shiva linga but due to this pandemic this time we must be safe and celebrate festival from our home.

 Happy Shivaratri festival 2024!!!!